 Join as a Police Officer and achieve a BSc (Hons) degree in Professional Policing Practice, fully funded by Sussex Police.

 This is an exciting three year, practical and vocational degree which will equip you with the skills and experience you need to meet the demands of modern policing.
-You will be employed as a Police Officer from day one and receive a starting salary of £28,182, which includes £1,500 South East allowance (from 1 September 2022).
-South East allowance is due to increase to £2,000 from 1 October 2022.
+You will be employed as a Police Officer from day one and receive a starting salary of £28,682, which includes £2,000 South East allowance.

 The course combines practical “on the job” training with academic learning, allowing you to ‘earn while you learn’ without any student debt.